wulib-wustl-edu/goldenseal-docs/pages/samvera/running_in_production/troubleshooting-production.md

     Require all granted
   </Directory>

-  # Hyrax notifications require the following re-write configuration
+  # Goldenseal notifications require the following re-write configuration
   #   otherwise notifications won't work and the log will contain lots of:
   #   "ERROR: Failed to upgrade to WebSocket"
   # Enable the rewrite engine